-The most authentic Khmer food with Ms. Laum
+Ms. Laum – The most authentic Khmer food

 About the host

 Originally from Beng Mealea, she moved to Siem Reap 30 years ago.
 For the first 10 years she lived in a small room on the Old Market until she found her present home.
 Her 19-year-old son still lives with her, both share the house, which consists of only one room and a bathroom.
 Every morning she rides her bike to the main street near Pub Street and bakes fresh Cambodian waffles.
-She bakes up to 6 liters of dough every day and thus secures a small income.
-Your son now earns a little money, but it’s still hard to survive.
+She bakes up to 6 liters of dough every day and thus secures a small income with her litte cart.
+Her son now earns a little money, but it’s still hard to survive.

 Samlor Tong Yam